arnolanglade/test-todo-react-native/README.md

 };
 ```

-Add your services to the service container used for test:
+Add your service to the service container used for test:
 ```ts
 // src/app/testing/WrapperUtils.tsx
 import myService from 'path/service/module'